hiendang7613vulcan/test_01/Meeting_d38kierj1goc739ba5m0.md

-# 📝 Leading Change: Digitalization of Patient Records in Northern Ireland Mental Health Services
+# 📝 Implementation of Encompass Electronic Patient Record System in Mental Health Services

-> **Type:** Experience Sharing / Leadership Interview
+> **Type:** Change Management Experience Sharing

-> **Purpose:** To discuss and provide an example of leading organizational change, specifically the transition to a centralized digital patient record system.
+> **Purpose:** To share an example of leading organizational change, specifically the digitization of patient records in Northern Ireland's mental health services.

 ---